 The ACL is particularly vulnerable to injury during athletic activity or as the result of impact, and a torn ACL is a common injury in athletes of all levels.
 It is especially common in sports with a lot of leg planting, cutting and pivoting, such as soccer, basketball, skiing and football.
 Surgery is often required to repair an ACL tear.

-People of all ages, physical condition and abilities can tear an ACL.
-Active women experience a higher incidence of ACL injuries then men because their biomechanics tend to put more stress on their knees.
+People of all ages, physical conditions and abilities can tear an ACL.
+Active women experience a higher incidence of ACL injuries than men because their biomechanics tend to put more stress on their knees.

 ACL injuries are also common in children, especially as youth sports become increasingly competitive.
 Until recently, ACL treatment for children and adolescents was exclusively nonsurgical.
 This was because tradtional ACL surgery techniques could cause growing children to develop a leg length discrepancy or growth deformity.
 However, newer surgical techniques have made surgical repair an option for many kids and teens.